anishsanghvi7/sigstory/README.md

 - bootstraps, bootstraps2, bootstraps3
 - bootstraps_experimental, bootstraps_experimental2, bootstraps_experimental3
 - tally, tally2, tally3
-- dataset, dataset2, dataset3 (available datasetscan be found here: https://cancer.sanger.ac.uk/signatures/)
+- dataset, dataset2, dataset3 (available datasets can be found here: https://cancer.sanger.ac.uk/signatures/)

 are not ```NULL``` values.
 If these values are ```NULL``` then only a single report will be generated.
 If you do not have all the available files for other parameters (like similarity, dimensiionality_reduction and parquet_path) simply insert a ```NULL``` value in place of them.